Noah Bean

 Noah Whipple Bean (born August 20, 1978) is an American actor best known for his roles as Ryan Fletcher on The CW action-thriller series Nikita, as David Connor on the FX legal drama Damages and his leading performance in the independent film The Pill.
+He also starred as Aaron Marker in the first season of Syfy's 12 Monkeys.

 Career

 Prior to his role on Damages, Bean had a number of minor and less notable roles on the television series Law & Order: Special Victims Unit, Ed, Joan of Arcadia, Numb3rs, and Crumbs, the films Williamstowne and Stay, and a number of commercials.

+He also starred as Daniel in 'The Stable Boy', from the first season then in 'The Doctor' from the second season of 'Once Upon a Time'.

 He labels his signing on the role of David Connor on Damages, the fiancé of the protagonist, as being "lucky", praising the script of the show and also the fact that it is shot in New York City, where he is currently living.
 He also says he was aware that his character dies in the first season and was disappointed but "thrilled" for the opportunity to have a full season.
 He also summarizes working with Glenn Close, Željko Ivanek and Ted Danson as "a dream come true".
 Bean returned for guest appearances in one episode each of the show's second, third, and fifth seasons.

 Bean has also been involved in theatre, Broadway and off-Broadway.
 His first role was in Philadelphia Here I Come!, a role which he was offered when the originally cast actor left the show four days before the opening.
 He co-runs a theatre company, Stage 13, with several other actors, directors and playwrights, including Dan Fogler, in New York, and although he prefers screen acting, he says, "I love the theater and would always go back to do a play if it was an exciting project."
 He appeared as a guest star in the episode "Ability" of the TV series Fringe.
 In 2015, he starred as Aaron Marker in Syfy's Science-Fiction series 12 Monkeys.

 He was also a series regular on The CW television series Nikita, as CIA Agent Ryan Fletcher.

+In 2025, Bean appeared as Jake Pearlman in the Amazon Prime series Ballard.